Dipjitbaroi/AIR-assist-android-app/GRADLE_FIX_README.md

 .\fix-r-java-issues.bat
 ```

-This script:
-- Cleans build folders for problematic native modules
-- Runs a special Gradle task to generate R.java files
-- Prepares the project for a clean rebuild

-### 2. Comprehensive Gradle Fix
+### 3. Comprehensive Gradle Fix

-This script performs a more thorough cleanup and setup of the Gradle environment:
+This script performs a thorough cleanup and setup of the Gradle environment:

 **In Command Prompt (cmd):**
 ```